-The Figurative Core™ Program Schedule
+The Figurative Core™ • Full Time Study

 The Figurative Core™ Program – The Curriculum

 Designed to foster real artistic growth, The Figurative Core™ Program trains artists in both the foundational basics of drawing and painting from life and provides a framework to make their own creative figurative art work, simultaneously.
-The program will require students to work for 6 hours, 3 days a week: Tuesday, Wednesday and Thursdays, with a specific emphasis on a different aspect of and training each day.
+The program requires students to work 6 hours, 3 days a week: Tuesday, Wednesday and Thursdays, with a specific emphasis on a different aspect of and training each day.
 The program will be taught by primarily by Teaching Studios Founder and Director Rob Zeller, with assistance from other faculty.
 While we will not reveal the specifics of the curriculum here, we will provide a general outline.

 Tuesdays -10:30am- 1:30pm This day will be focused on precision training of both hand and eye.
 Students will copy Bargue plates, Old Master Drawings and work from plaster casts of Classical statues.
 Upon approval from the instructor, students will then move on to painting casts in grisaille (monochrome) oil paint.
 As students progress in the curriculum, they learn still life painting and the fundamentals of composition.
 Students will work in both indirect and alla prima painting methods.